Guten Tag! - Bonjour – Hello – Buenos días – Grüezi – Hei! - Czesc - Salvete

 During the two weeks they live in a host family in Bilbao and collect new experiences and impressions.
 The Spanish pupils come to Kiel for two weeks as well to absolve their work placement here.

 After the flight, the exchange students have three days to relax before they have to work on the first day of their work experience.
+You can choose to work at a kindergarten, hotel, pharmacy, butcher, eventagency, football club or surfschool.

 The pupils do not only get impressions of the world of work but also improve their Spanish skills.